rishiqwerty/rag-back/README.md

 ## 📁 Project Structure
 - app/: Contains the main application code, including API endpoints and background workers.
+    - services/: This contains embedding, parsing and text chunking code
+    - core/: Mostly contains database and schema validation related stuff as well as configs.
+    - main.py: Contains all the apis and routes and also acts as entry point for api-server
+    - worker.py: Is the entrypoint for document parsing and embedding service for lambda
+- migrations/: Relational databases migration files
 - Dockerfile.api: Defines the Docker image for the API service.
 (Prod)
 - Dockerfile.worker: Defines the Docker image for the background worker service.
 (Prod)
 - Dockerfile.dev: Defines the Docker image for the API service and document processing in development.
 (Dev)